ht0324/ht0324.github.io/_posts/2024-09-10-exchange-translation.md

 I thought I would only spend time with foreign friends, but I naturally became friends with Korean students and hung out with them, which made me confused and self-critical at first.
 However, Korean exchange students were also high-achieving individuals from other universities with a lot to learn from.
 If you, like me, expected to use English as much as possible, you might be surprised at first, but don't be too obsessed with using English and try to find a balance, making both Korean and American friends.

-The school is an excellent place.
+The school is a good place.
 UT has an integrated campus, and many exchange students from humanities departments in Korea also come, so you can meet diverse people.
-The most grateful thing was that the school did not discriminate against exchange students at all and provided equal opportunities for participation in various activities and academics as regular students.
+I appreciated that exchange students had the same access to activities and classes as regular students.
 In that sense, there are many opportunities, so if you have the will, you can learn a lot.

 Austin is also a good city.
 Although not as big as Silicon Valley, it is a steadily growing city with many tech companies moving in, and there are many interesting music festivals and activities happening throughout the city.
 There's a saying, "Keep Austin Weird."
 It means that even as Austin continues to grow and become a big city, it should not lose its original character.
-High-rise buildings are constantly being built, so I don't know about the future, but while I was there, Austin was a sufficiently unique city.
+High-rise buildings are constantly being built, so I don't know about the future, but while I was there, Austin was a distinct city.

 One of the reasons for going on an exchange program is to have various experiences, but I think the most important thing is to break the previous expectations and illusions through these experiences and gain a more comprehensive understanding of the world.
-The past year of exchange student life at UT Austin was an incredibly valuable and precious experience for me, and I learned a lot not only academically but also personally.
-If you are interested, I hope you will carefully consider what you want to gain from the exchange program and make the most of this important opportunity.
+The past year of exchange student life at UT Austin was a valuable experience for me, and I learned a lot not only academically but also personally.
+If you are interested, I hope you will carefully consider what you want to gain from the exchange program and make good use of the opportunity.